dharmab/bmw-f750gs-f850gs/engine-oil-and-filter.md

 1. Wait for oil to stop draining from lower sump
 1. Optional: Use 5mm hex socket or Allen key to remove drain bolt for upper sump (refer to part labeled 11 in diagram)
-1. Wait for oil to drain
+1. Wait for oil to stop draining from upper sump
-1. Replace 5mm drain bolt and T-50 drain bolt, using new crush washes
+1. Replace 5mm drain bolt (if removed) and T-50 drain bolt, using new crush washer
 1. Install new filter _carefully_.
 The location of the filter will require installation using an oil filter wrench.
 However, care must be taken not to over-tighten the filter, or the seal will be damaged and cause an oil leak.
 The ADVRider forums report this mistake being made by professional BMW techs at BMW dealerships!
 Tighten the filter no tighter than you would tighten by hand.
+1. Reinstall skid plate (if installed)

-Bring the engine to operating temperature and check the oil level.
+1. Bring the engine to operating temperature and check the oil level.
 Add or remove oil as needed to bring oil level within spec.